Quantum valence bond ice theory for proton-driven quantum spin-dipole liquids: analysis of ground state

-\textit{Classical limit}. --- In the case of $t_\textrm{pro}=0,$ the Hamiltonian is exactly solvable and the ground states are degenerate for all proton configurations obeying a (2 in 2 out) ice rule as shown in Fig.~\ref{fig:lattice}(a).
+In this section, the ground state of the Hamiltonian Eq.~\eqref{eq:H} is discussed by mapping it to a quantum vertex model based on a perturbation theory.
+In the case of $t_\textrm{pro}=0,$ the Hamiltonian is exactly solvable and the ground states are degenerate for all proton configurations obeying the ice rule.
 In the limit of $t_\textrm{el}/g\rightarrow0$, the proton configuration completely couples to the valence bonds of hole pairs, and the position of the valence bond is fixed inside each tetrahedron in the ground states.
-Since the valence bonds also form an ice configuration, this state may be called a \textit{classical valence bond ice}.
+Since the valence bonds also form an ice configuration, this state may be called \textit{classical valence bond ice}.
 This basically holds true even for a nonzero $t_\textrm{el}$ where one can diagonalize the electron Hamiltonian of each tetrahedron in the valence bond basis and the ground state of a tetrahedron will be a dressed valence bond state with a finite excitation gap $\sim g.$ Thus, every degenerate ground state of the total system at $t_\textrm{el}\neq 0$ is adiabatically connected from that at $t_\textrm{el}=0.$